Build Phase

 Build in short iterative sprints with demo and sign-off moments, combining AI-assisted implementation with senior engineering supervision.

-• Incremental MVP delivery per sprint
+• Incremental production-ready delivery per sprint

 • Continuous backlog refinement and scope decisions